borntofrappe/game-development/Practice/Target Practice/README.md

 #### Asymmetry

-Creating a hill with trigonometric functions helps to have more interesting terrain.
-What is even more interesting is having an asymmetric hill, one that doesn't always peak at the same point and ends exactly where it started.
+Creating a hill with trigonometric functions helps to have a more interesting surface.
+What is even more interesting is having an asymmetric terrain, a hill which doesn't always peak at the same point and ends exactly where it started.
 In the demo, I accomplish this feat by first re-imagining the structure of the line.

 The idea is to immediately decide the `y` coordinate of the two platforms.